Sipsmith

 Sipsmith is a microdistillery located in London.
 It is the first copper-pot distillery to open within Greater London' in nearly two centuries.
-It has been a subsidiary of Beam Suntory since December 2016.
+It has been owned by Suntory Global Spirits, a subsidiary of Suntory Holdings of Osaka, Japan, since December 2016.

-The Sipsmith Gin distillery is one of 24 in London, the others are: Beefeater Gin, Sacred Microdistillery, The London Distillery Company, Doghouse Distillery, Old Bakery Gin, Bimber Distillery, Boxer Gin, Graveney Gin, 58 and Co, Four Thieves, Thames Distillers, Half Hitch Gin, Highwayman Gin, East London Liquor Company, City of London Distillery, Bermondsey Distillery (Jensens Gin), Bump Caves Distillery (The Draft House), Kingston Distillers (Beckett's Gin), Portobello Road Gin, Butler's Gin, Little Bird Gin, and Hayman's.
+The Sipsmith Gin distillery is one of 24 gin distilleries located in London.

 History

-Sipsmith was established in London in 2009.
-The first copper-pot based distillery to start up in London in 189 years, it is one of only four gin distilleries located in London.
-The Beefeater Gin Distillery (established by the John Burrough's Company in 1863), Thames Distillers, Sacred Microdistillery, The London Distillery Company and Sipsmith are the only remaining licensed distilleries in the nation's capital.
+Sipsmith was established in London in 2009, the first copper-pot based distillery to start up in London in 189 years and at the time, was one of only four gin distilleries located in London.

 Sipsmith was launched by Sam Galsworthy and Fairfax Hall, respectively former Fuller's and Diageo employees and Jared Brown, who is also Sipsmith's Master Distiller.
 A drinks and spirits historian and publisher, he has developed spirits in Sweden, Norway, Vietnam, and in the US over the past 12 years.

 The Sipsmith still was designed and produced by the German still manufacturers Christian Carl.
 Named "Prudence", this copper pot still has a capacity of 300 L. Prudence is the subject of their iconic swan neck copper still labelling, created alongside their visual identity and brand by Perry Haydn Taylor's agency, big fish, before Sipsmith was started.

-On 16 December 2016 it was announced that Beam Suntory had taken a controlling stake in Sipsmith for an undisclosed sum, but that Sam Galsworthy, Fairfax Hall and Jared Brown would be staying on to lead the distillery.
+On 16 December 2016 it was announced that Beam Suntory had taken a controlling stake in Sipsmith for an estimated £50 million, but that Sam Galsworthy, Fairfax Hall and Jared Brown would be staying on to lead the distillery.

-In December 2016, Sipsmith was acquired by Japanese Beam Suntory, a subsidiary of Suntory Beverage & Food Ltd, for £50 million.
+In May 2017, Sipsmith partnered with the secret London culinary boutique Gingerline to create an "immersive gin dinner".

-In May 2017, Sipsmith partnered with the secret London culinary boutique Gingerline to create an «immersive gin dinner».
+In March 2019, Sipsmith launched its first TV advertising campaign.
+Julian Barratt voiced Mr. Swan in the stop-motion advert.